alan-turing-institute/hut23-compiler-club/our-startup-files/microbit-v2.md

 developed for the micro:bit version 2, at least as far as we have developed it, which is currently not very far.

-To extract (or "tangle," in literate-programming parlance) the script itself, run `make` in this directory.
-That probably won\'t work on your machine, but it\'s a start ...
+To extract (or “tangle,” in literate-programming parlance) the script itself, run `make` in this directory.
+That probably won't work on your machine, but it's a start …

 # Overview